Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bring Layers

+Wearing layers goes without saying when visiting Alaska in the winter.
 Even in summer, the evenings in Anchorage may be a bit cooler than what many visitors from the Lower 48 are used to.
-Pack an extra layer or two to put on when the temperature starts to drop.
+Make sure extra layers are part of your Alaska packing list so you’re prepared when the temperature starts to drop.

 Mind the Moose!